Skip to main content

 yield item_slice

-dlt buffers data in memory to speed up processing and uses file system to pass data between the extract and normalize stages.
-You can control the size of the buffers and size and number of the files to fine-tune memory and cpu usage.
-Those settings impact parallelism as well, which is explained in the next chapter.
+dlt buffers data in memory to speed up processing and uses the file system to pass data between the extract and normalize stages.
+You can control the size of the buffers and the size and number of the files to fine-tune memory and CPU usage.
+These settings also impact parallelism, which is explained in the next chapter.

 • set all buffers (both extract and normalize)